 Poignant and apt-words by one poet are: “I am the master of my fate.
 I am the captain of my soul.”

-For the avoidance of doubt, in this blog-post, like much of the English language and its literature, any use of the masculine includes the feminine or any other self-description of gender, and vice versa.
+For the avoidance of doubt, like much of the English language and its literature, any use of the masculine includes the feminine or any other self-description of gender, and vice versa.